 Marian University is authorized by name in statute as an approved institution of higher education in the state of Indiana.
 In full compliance with federal rules, please contact the Indiana Commission for Higher Education at www.in.gov/che/2744.htm for Indiana’s higher education complaint resolution process.

 Marian University's comprehensive financial aid packages make a Marian University education affordable.
 Grants, scholarships, work-study, and loans are available.
-For current tuition and room and board figures, check our web site.

 Talk about a place where everybody knows your name!
 Marian University is a close-knit community focused on the needs of students and committed to their education, safety, social well-being, and success.
 Our four residence halls and student apartments provide a safe, wholesome, and fun community life.
 You'll always find plenty to do on and around campus.